 There is a potential for buprenorphine to precipitate withdrawal in patients who are already on opioids.

-Prior Total Daily Dose of Opioid Less than 30 mg of Oral Morphine Equivalents per Day: Initiate treatment with BUTRANS 5 mcg/hour.
+Prior Total Daily Dose of Opioid Less than 30 mg of Oral Morphine Equivalents per Day: Initiate treatment with BUTRANS 5 mcg/hour at the next dosing interval (see Table 1 below, middle column).

 Prior Total Daily Dose of Opioid Between 30 mg to 80 mg of Oral Morphine Equivalents per Day: Taper the patient's current around-the-clock opioids for up to 7 days to no more than 30 mg of morphine or equivalent per day before beginning treatment with BUTRANS.
-Then initiate treatment with BUTRANS 10 mcg/hour.
+Then initiate treatment with BUTRANS 10 mcg/hour at the next dosing interval (see Table 1 below, right column).
 Patients may use short-acting analgesics as needed until analgesic efficacy with BUTRANS is attained.

 Prior Total Daily Dose of Opioid Greater than 80 mg of Oral Morphine Equivalents per Day: BUTRANS 20 mcg/hour may not provide adequate analgesia for patients requiring greater than 80 mg/day oral morphine equivalents.
 Consider the use of an alternate analgesic.